farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ![Condition](https://gyazo.com/468a4a981adfbc795ef328b3b95e798a.png)

 When you get hurt, you take a certain amount of `stress`, and each stress ticks a segment on your `condition clock`.
-The numbe of segments ticked represents how your character is doing by updating your `condition` which is represented by a little text field below the clock.
+The number of segments ticked represents how your character is doing by updating your `condition` which is represented by a little text field below the clock.

+> ### A Word on Clocks
+>
+> Clocks are circles divided in 4, 6 or 8 segments used to track things that evolve over time during the game.
+>
+> They are used to track a character's condition, the different projects they are working on, the complications that they are creating around them, and even the obstacles that they are facing.
+>
+> More on clocks in [**Mechanics&nbsp;»&nbsp;Clocks**](mechanics#clocks)

 When a character has a condition, their narrative liberties are restricted by said condition.